xKarinSan/Ruby-SerpApi-Challenge/README.md

 - Explore logging for ruby on rails
 - SerpApi integration inside the code =)

+### 9/3/2025
+- A random project?
+- Tidying up of this repo

 ### This repo is still under construction